Exciting Developments at Horizon West Regional Park!

 - Many of the unpaved multi-use trails that existed prior to Phase 1A construction are expected to be usable when the park reopens.
 Some routes were eliminated during park construction.
 A few trails were closed or re-routed in the aftermath of Hurricane Milton.

 Completion of Phase 1A is expected this year.
-After that, Orange County Parks and Recreation will begin the bidding process for Phase 1B.

 Phase 1B — Future amenities, subject to change: